Google Play Custom Store Listings & How to Use Them

 Each CSL you create can be written in all Play Store languages.
 With up to 50 custom store listings, marketers are given a lot of options to build dedicated versions of their store listing for each major segment of their audience, and accurately target users with specific offers and value propositions.

-Additionally, Google is building an AI-powered description generator for custom store listings to help developers draft custom store listings based on their default listing’s description.
-The AI-generated text can help draft a similar message with a particular seasonal theme and tone of voice and target a specific user status (new, existing, inactive or lapsed users).
+Additionally, Google has built an AI-powered description generator for custom store listings that helps developers draft custom store listings based on their default listing’s description.
+The AI-generated text helps draft a similar message with a particular seasonal theme and tone of voice and target a specific user status (new, existing, inactive or lapsed users).

 Types of custom store listings and use cases